 Texas Colon & Rectal Specialists work closely with you to create an individualized treatment plan based on the type and severity of symptoms.
 Treatment options may include dietary changes, medications, and in some cases, surgical intervention.

 Laparoscopic Small Bowel Surgery

-A small bowel resection is surgery to remove a diseased section of the small intestine.
-The laparoscopic technique involves small incisions and faster recovery.
+Small bowel resection surgically removes a diseased section of the small intestine.
+The laparoscopic technique involves small incisions and quicker recovery.
 In this procedure, the diseased section of the small intestine is stapled and removed, then the two bowel ends are reattached using staples.

 Laparoscopic J-Pouch Surgery

-This procedure can often “cure” those patients with ulcerative colitis as well as eliminate their risk of colorectal cancer.
-The J-pouch procedure is the common name used for the operation that removes the entire colon and rectum, and replaces the rectum with a neorectum, or new rectum, which is a pouch made from the last portion of the small intestine and connected to the anus.
+This procedure often "cures" patients with ulcerative colitis and eliminates the risk of colorectal cancer.
+The J-pouch removes the colon and rectum, replacing the rectum with a neorectum (or new rectum), a pouch made from the last portion of the small intestine and connected to the anus.

 Laparoscopic Restorative Proctocolectomy

-Crohn’s disease and ulcerative colitis are so similar they are often mistaken for one another.
-Both are chronic inflammation in the lining of the digestive tract, but Crohn’s disease can spread deep into the layers of affected tissues while ulcerative colitis usually affects only the innermost lining of the colon and rectum.
+Crohn’s disease and ulcerative colitis exhibit similar symptoms and are often mistaken for one another, as both involve chronic inflammation in the lining of the digestive tract.
+Crohn’s disease spreads deep into the layers of affected tissues while ulcerative colitis frequently affects the innermost lining of the colon and rectum.